 Instruction in the utilization of presentation software to produce multimedia presentations.
 Graphics, text, sound, animation and/or video may be used in presentation development.
 Three lecture hours, 2 lab hours per week.

-Credit: 4 semester hours Prerequisite: POFI 2301 Word Processing
+Prerequisite: POFI 2301 Word Processing

 MRKG 1311 Principles of Marketing